Interior Designers Share 7 Brilliant Ideas & DIY Hacks For How To Hide Cords

 battery operated sconce to hide cords

 Sometimes, prevention is the best method.
-When it comes to your light fixtures and other household electronics, look for options that are battery-powered or rechargeable, to avoid having to deal with cords in the first place.
+When it comes to your light fixtures and other household electronics, look for options that are battery-powered or rechargeable, to avoid having to deal with how to hide cords in the first place.
 Specifically for wall-hanging lights, you can always consider one of the newest DIY hacks on the block: cutting the cord altogether and using battery-powered puck lights.
 Brady himself took on this project in his own home to avoid hardwiring sconces through brick (or hiring an expensive electrician).
 See his genius hack below, and get a step-by-step tutorial here

 @thehavenly